-4. If Your Destination/Timing are Flexible, Use the Explore Feature
+4. Use the Explore Feature

 This tip won’t work for everyone, but if your travel destination and dates are flexible, travel suddenly becomes a whole lot more affordable and, in turn, you can afford to travel more.
-All you have to do is use the explore feature on Kayak or Kiwi, or other flight aggregation site.
+All you have to do is use the explore feature on Kayak or Kiwi, or other flight aggregation sites.
 This will show you the cheapest places to travel to at the cheapest times.

-To use these tools, you’ll input your departure airport and simply click explore.
+To use these tools, you’ll input your departure airport and simply click “explore”.
 The tool will then show you a map with affordable prices for just about anywhere.
 Just beware that unless you put in certain dates, it’ll likely show you off-season or unpopular days to travel because that’s when the flights will be the cheapest.

 Which brings me to party two of this tip – travel on unpopular days.
 Again, this works best if you’re relatively flexible.
-For example, if you return home on Monday instead of Sunday, you’ll likely see a huge drop in price.
+For example, if you return home on a Monday instead of a Sunday, you’ll likely see a huge drop in price.
 The same goes for other unpopular or inconvenient days to travel for the “normal” 9-5 worker.

 5. Look Through Your Current Expenses